themosis/datetime/README.md

 To retrieve the clock current time, use the `current_time()` method.
 The method returns a [DateTimeImmutable](https://www.php.net/manual/class.datetimeimmutable) instance you can work with.

+> The current_time() method is returning the DateTimeImmutable instance with its value generated at instantiation.

 ```php
 <?php